TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/known-issues.md

 <div class="section">
     <div class="row">
         <div class="col s12">
             Some handheld devices present a blank white screen after the app and don't advance to the actual scanning page.
 There can be multiple reasons for this, some of which I couldn't solve yet.
-In some cases that happens only for the first start after a fresh install, in that case it helps to kill the app and start it again.
+In some cases that happens only for the first start after a fresh install.
+Although not elegant, but in such case it helps to simply kill the app and start it again, and this behavior won't re-occur.
 Otherwise please email me your configuration: phone model, Android version, do you have bluetooth enabled and if the app has permissions.
         </div>
     </div>
 </div>